 faith, so all we have to do is believe a set of doctrines and we’re in like

-it in those words per se, yet this is what they mean.
+flint, truncating obedience.
+This contemporary teaching they don’t put in words like that, yet this is what they mean.
 The Church today

 Col 4-17